Privacy Notice

-The purpose of this Data Protection Statement
+The purpose of this Privacy Notice

-When we provide our services to you, we will collect information about you and we want to be open and transparent with you as to the types of information we collect about you, why we collect it, how we use it and who we may share it with.
+When we provide our Services to you, we will collect information about you and we want to be open and transparent with you as to the types of information we collect about you, why we collect it, how we use it and who we may share it with.

 The data controller of your personal data is Cambridge Investments Limited which provides you with a Discretionary Management Model Portfolio Service.
 Cambridge Investments Limited is registered at Lancaster House, Ackhurst Business Park, Foxhole Road, Chorley, Lancashire PR7 1NY with company number 1370458 (“we”, or “us”, or “our”).